 Down the M62 motorway, Jose Mourinho’s United have strengthened the entire spine of their team with the acquisition of £30 million plus Sweden defender Victor Lindelof from Benfica in addition to Lukaku while Chelsea inconceivably allowed key midfield stalwart Nemanja Matic a move north to the Theatre of Dreams for what looks a bargain £40 million for a player of such experience and stature.
 Lukaku meanwhile got his United career off to a dream start on Sunday afternoon with a brace of goals to inspire Mourinho’s men to a four-goal victory over West Ham United.
 United looked imperious against the Hammers and with Mourinho chasing one more attacking midfielder, it could perhaps be an ominous sign of things to come.

 Over the city on the light blue side of Manchester, Pep Guardiola, having failed for the first time in his illustrious career to win a trophy last season, set about strengthening his full back options and spending whatever is necessary to wrestle the title from Chelsea’s grasp with further progress in the Champions League also a target.
 The capture of Monaco playmaker Bernardo Silva was followed by the world record transfers for a goalkeeper and defender in Ederson and Kyle Walker before Guardiola splashed further millions on Real Madrid defender Danilo and Monaco’s impressive left-back Benjamin Mendy.
-City opened up with a 2-0 victory over Brighton on Sunday and with Pep prepared to splurge further cash, possibly for a centre back to cover injury prone skipper Vincent Kompany, City are justifiably entering this campaign as favourites for a third title in seven years with the Sun Bets football betting website.
+City opened up with a 2-0 victory over Brighton on Sunday and with Pep prepared to splurge further cash, possibly for a centre back to cover injury prone skipper Vincent Kompany, City are justifiably entering this campaign as favourites for a third title in seven years.

 Trouble Brewing In The Capital?